ilikescripting/spotify-artist-explorer/README.md

 PORT=5000
 ```

+A sample configuration is provided in `.env.example`.

-Do not upload this file to GitHub.
+Do not commit your `.env` file to GitHub.

 ---

 ## Running the Application

-The project requires two terminals because the frontend and backend run separately.
+The project requires two terminals because the frontend and backend run independently.

 ### Terminal 1 – Backend Server

-Start the Express server:

 ```bash
 npm run server